qing666888/lol-meta-classes/docs/database.md

 - If a hash is unknown, it is left as its raw hex form in the output (no prefixing).
 This applies to both class names and field names, and to the `kh` referenced type.

 ### Ordering
-- Classes are written in ascending order by their class hash (hex string key).
+- Classes are written in alphabetical order by their display name (resolved type name if known, otherwise the raw hex).
+Ties are broken by class hash to ensure stability.
 - Each class’s `bases` are sorted before printing.
 - Each class’s `fields` are sorted before printing.
-The tuple `(ft, kt, vt, kh)` is included in sorting, so ordering is stable for identical inputs.
+Sorting uses `(FieldName, (ft, kt, vt, kh))` only; any default value does not affect ordering.

 ### How merging works
 - Running `db_import.py` repeatedly merges in additional classes/fields from new dumps into the existing `db/database.py` representation.